brianglass/anastasis/files/ProdigalE.md

 Ode 7.
 Irmos.
 Imitating the Cherubim.

 I have bowed down miserably to the pleasures of the body and I have become wholly enslaved to the inventors of the passions; and I have become a stranger to you, lover of humankind.
-But now I cry with the voice of the Profligate, Â‘I have sinned, O Christ, do not despise, for you alone are mercifulÂ’.
+But now I cry with the voice of the Profligate, ‘I have sinned, O Christ, do not despise, for you alone are merciful’.

-I call out, Â‘I have sinnedÂ’, and I dare not even look towards the height of heaven, O King of all; for in foolishness I alone have angered you, rejecting your commandments.
+I call out, ‘I have sinned’, and I dare not even look towards the height of heaven, O King of all; for in foolishness I alone have angered you, rejecting your commandments.
 Therefore, as you alone are good, do not cast me away from your presence.

 At the prayers of the apostles, prophets, ascetics, honoured martyrs and the just, pardon me all the things by which I have offended, and angering your goodness, Christ my Lord, that I may sing your praise to all the ages.